Nonequilibrium symmetry-protected topological order: emergence of semilocal Gibbs ensembles: Discussion

 We have shown that symmetry-protected topological phases of matter can emerge also at infinite times after quenches of global Hamiltonian parameters in isolated many-body quantum systems.
 We have traced this phenomenon back to the existence of conserved operators (semilocal charges) that do not belong to the natural theory in which local observables are represented by local operators and their quasilocal completion.
 From that perspective, the topological character of the system is manifest: different theories of local observables are associated with different concepts of locality for the operators; being outside the quasilocal theory, semilocal charges can keep memory of information that is not contained in the bulk of the system.

 We aimed at reconciling the observation that semilocal charges affect the stationary values of local operators with the established belief that the those values are solely determined by the local conserved quantities.
-This has led us to introduce statistical ensembles sensitive to string (semilocal) order, which we called semilocal (generalised) Gibbs ensembles.
+This has led us to consider statistical ensembles sensitive to string (semilocal) order, which we called semilocal (generalised) Gibbs ensembles, in order to distinguish them from the usual (generalised) Gibbs ensembles that have been considered in the literature so far, and which consist of only quasilocal conserved operators.

 Finally, we have reported signatures of semilocal order in the entropies of subsystems and in the time evolution of systems that are not exactly symmetric.
 In particular, we have found that a perturbation with a finite support affects the entanglement entropies of subsystems with an exceptional leading correction scaling as the logarithm of the subsystem's length.